YonathanGuez/Monitoring-Prometheus-Grafana-Alertmanager-Maildev/README.md

 }' http://localhost:3000/api/dashboards/db
 ```

-Now you can check if you have in your Grafana in:
+Now you can check if you have a Dashboard in your Grafana:

 ```
 home > Administration > organization >apiorg